rizavelioglu/challenge-aido_RL-IL/duckietown_rl/README.md

+# Reinforcement Learning
-### This folder contains all the scripts required for the Reinforcement Learning based approach!
+This folder contains all the scripts required for the Reinforcement Learning based approach!

-- gym_duckietown: My version of gym_duckietown package
+- **<i>gym_duckietown/</i>**: My version of gym_duckietown package
-- maps: the folder where the map info are stored
+- **<i>maps/</i>**: where the map info are stored
-- scripts:
+- **<i>models/</i>**: This is where we store our trained (final)model!
+The model in this folder is used by `scripts/test_ddpg.py` & `scripts/evaluation.py`
+- **<i>scripts/</i>**: where the training, testing scripts are.
+See [scripts/README](scripts/README.md) for more info
+- `args.py`: where we set parameters related to training (e.g. batch size, ddpg parameters)
+- `ddpg.py`: the implementation of DDPG
+- `env.py`: includes the function that launches the environment
+- `ornstein_uhlenbeck.py`: the implemenataion of OU Noise
+- `utils.py`: the implementation of Replay Buffer & the evaluation done during training
+- `wrappers.py`: image processing wrappers

 --------------------------------------------------
 <details>
 <summary><b><i>gym_duckietown/</i></b></summary>

+`gym_duckietown` is a Python package build on top of OpenAI's Gym.
+It is basically "the Simulator".
+You can find all the scripts that creates the simulator; its physics, maps, objects, etc. This simulator was created as part of work done at [Mila](https://mila.quebec/).
+The latest version of `gym_duckietown` can be found [on this link](https://github.com/duckietown/gym-duckietown/tree/daffy).

+But in this folder I edited some scripts for my approach: `simulator.py` & `graphics.py`, to be specific.
+Here's my approach:
+- Sensor lines
+- Reward Function

 </details>